verovm/record-replay/research/README.md

 1. `1s`: Substate, a key is `"1s"+N+T` with transaction index `T` at block `N`.
 `T` and `N` are encoded in a big-endian 64-bit binary.
 2. `1c`: EVM bytecode, a key is `"1c"+codeHash` where `codeHash` is Keccak256 hash of the bytecode.

+## Record transaction substates
+Here is a simple way how to record substates.
+1. Download the unmodified Geth client that this repository is based on.
+For example, you can find in release notes that record-replay `rr0.3.2` is based on Geth `v1.10.15`.
+2. Sync **the unmodified Geth** up to the block which you want to record and replay.
+Geth full/snap sync will download blocks from the genesis block.
+3. Export blocks using **the unmodified Geth**.
+For example, `geth export ethereum.blockchain` to export from the genesis block to the latest synced block.
+4. Import the exported blocks using **the `geth import` from record-replay** from scratch.
+For example, `geth --datadir new.ethereum import ethereum.blockchain` to import and record the exported blocks from the unmodified Geth.

+If you want to record a specific range of blocks `X-Y`, you need the (unmodified) Geth database whose head block is `X-1`, and blocks `X-Y` exported to a file.
+If you don't have the Geth database at block `X-1`, then you need to export blocks up to `X-1` with the unmodified Geth, and import it from scratch again.

+The output directory specified by `--substatedir` (default: `substate.ethereum`) is the substate DB.
+The directory is a single LevelDB instance, so you must read or write the substate DB with `github.com/syndtr/goleveldb` module.
+The substate DB may be corrupted if you directly write or modify any files in the directory.
+Do not use LevelDB library for other languages (C++, Python, etc.) because they are incompatible with the goleveldb module.

 ## Replay transactions
 `substate-cli replay` executes transaction substates in a given block range.